Confession Of A K-Series Serial-Watcher!

 It might sound funny, but I learnt a lot of business terms, artists, art, architecture, politics, work system, crisis management, sports, and not to forget the wellness tips.
 I usually choose series based on the unique story more, maybe that also lies behind the influence it had on me.
 It makes me wonder at the way they plan to promote their language and culture strategically using those shows.

 I love a lot of old Tamil movies.
-I often sit and watch lots of movies from the 50s till 2003ish more.
+I often sit and watch lots of movies from the 50s till 2010s.
 Some of them overflow with patriarchal pride.
 Still, they try to portray the story in a way that it flows and gives colour to every character that appears.
 My preference lies there till now.
 But at present, things have changed, I choose only those that have a story to tell as I got fed up with boring and generic stories being featured.
 As I realised only a few handfuls of movies do justice to the art of movie making or to the story I am seeking.
 Very few movies these days have the quality.
 And these quality movies always gets under trouble for talking the truth.

 Who should we blame, not all the actors and actress who we see in movies have studied acting or have natural acting skill, not all the actors or actresses know the language or culture of the story they are portraying, not everything is about the story, because everything and everyone is about looks, skin colour and popularity.
 Saddest part is even people who watch movies also set their standards low.
 It is suffocating to look at the plight of Tamil movies at times.
 Sometimes, Malayalam movies are way better at delivering different stories.